raphael-trzpit/docker-sf/README.md

 `docker exec -t -i rincevent_php bash`

-* Fix cache and logs issues *
+** Fix cache and logs issues **
-run these commandes in the php container (see above to connect)
+Run these commandes in the php container (see above to connect), replace DIR with your real directories

 ```
 setfacl -R -m u:1000:rwX DIR